 If you are new to SoundTraxx and are unfamiliar with our products, knowing which product is most suited to your needs may seem to be a difficult choice.
-We can simplify this decision in a variety of ways with the following steps:
+We can simplify this decision with the following steps:

 All SoundTraxx products have sounds available for both steam and diesel models.

 Some SoundTraxx products will also work on DC or ‘analog’ layouts

 No SoundTraxx products are compatible with 3-rail (AC) layouts such as Lionel or Williams

 Your next step in deciding which SoundTraxx product is right for you is to have a basic understanding of the differences in our product line: